Click on the dropdown button to translate.

 Galatians 3:21 “For if there had been a law given which could have given life, truly righteousness would have been by the law.”

-Isaiah 64:5 “All of us are like someone unclean, all our righteous deeds like menstrual rags [the most filthy thing he could think of]; we wither, all of us, like leaves; and our misdeeds blow us away like the wind.”
+Isaiah 64:5 “All of us are like someone unclean, all our righteous deeds like menstrual rags [the most filthy thing Isaiah could think of]; we wither, all of us, like leaves; and our misdeeds blow us away like the wind.”
 (CJB)

 Deuteronomy 9:6 "Know therefore, that the LORD your God is not giving you this good land to possess because of your righteousness; for you are a stubborn people.
 RSV